 http, and the popular third party module

-I have a certificate in a pem file called cert.pem.
-I have an intermediate certificate in a file called int-cert.pem.
-I have a root certificate in a file called root-cert.pem.
-I want a way to validate that cert was issued by int-cert and int-cert was issued by root-cert and that all the certificates in the chain are valid.
+I have a certificate in a file, cert.pem.
+I have an intermediate certificate in a file, int-cert.pem.
+I have a root certificate in a file, root-cert.pem.
+I want a way to validate that cert.pem was issued by int-cert.pem and int-cert.pem was issued by root-cert.pem.
 OpenSSL provides the

 verify command to do this:

 # concatenate the certs together into a single file representing the chain of trust $ cat int-cert.pem root-cert.pem > trust.pem $ openssl verify -CAfile trust.pem cert.pem

 PyOpenSSL and M2Crypto are wrappers around OpenSSL but they only wrap a subset of the OpenSSL APIs.
 The cryptography module is a more ambitious project.
 It uses multiple backends (openssl, commoncrypto) to provide a suite of cryptographic primitives and programmer friendly APIs.
 The authors consider M2Crypto and PyOpenSSL to be flawed in a number of areas and are trying to create a better, more pythonic, cryptographic library.
 PyOpenSSL actually requires the cryptography module since version 0.14 as it relies on it for the OpenSSL bindings.

 The M2Crypto module doesn't support validating a chain of trust.
 There were some attempts to patch it by the Fedora and Pulp projects in 2012 but the patch hasn't made it upstream and I couldn't locate the code.
 It is discussed here.

 The PyOpenSSL module does support validating a chain of trust.